redcatjs/di-strategy/readme.md

 #### 3.3.
 Types of params
 You can wrap each value of param with a di-strategy class that will tell container how to resolve the dependency.
-By default all values and subvalues of params are traversed when it's an Object or Array, are wrapped with "classFactory" if it's a function, and else by "interface".
+By default all values and subvalues of params are traversed when it's an Object or Array, are wrapped with "classFactory" when it's a function, and else by "interface".
 All these behaviors can be configured, but the default config is well and the documentation rely on it.
 (see
 [defaultVar](#57-defaultvar),